-WHO SHOULD NOT USE LATISSE®: glaucoma, skin/eye infections, chronic eye problems, pregnancy & lactating women.
+WHO SHOULD NOT USE LATISSE®: People being treated for glaucoma, skin/eye infections, or chronic eye problems; pregnant or lactating women.

-If you have any eye condition including but not limited to an eye infection, broken or irritated upper eyelid skin, if you are using products for elevated intraocular pressure, (glaucoma) or allergic to any of the ingredients, you should talk to your local physician in person prior to using Latisse®.
+If you have any eye condition including but not limited to an eye infection, broken or irritated upper eyelid skin, elevated intraocular pressure, or glaucoma, or you are allergic to any of the ingredients, you should talk to your physician in person prior to using Latisse®.
 As a precaution, pregnant and lactating women should not use this product as potential side effects to the unborn or nursing infant are not fully known.

 Active ingredient: bimatoprost opthalmic solution